 Apple is just one source of influence.
 The internet hands the keys to influence to those with the largest following or user base.
 Instantly code updates can change your Facebook wall.
 Or if a new music album comes out the artwork is pushed to iTunes, Spotify, Pandora, and YouTube influencing your frame of reference because it is everywhere you look.

 - Media (music artwork, books, movies, magazines, etc.)

 - Web platforms and frameworks (WordPress, Bootstrap CSS, Foundation)

-The reason I tell you this is because you could spend a ton of time to complete a website that your client or boss loves.
+The reason I tell you this is that you could spend a ton of time completing a website that your client or boss loves.
 Then 3 months down the road they ask for a redesign because they want something “fresh”.
 This is the danger of trends.
 They can come and go so fast.
 For some, this is ok because the redesign is more work and more revenue.
 But I believe it dilutes your expertise as a designer to know what is appropriate for your client’s business.
-The last thing you want is the decision maker to drive your design.
+The last thing you want is the decision-maker to drive your design.
 You want them to trust your eye because you understand the important role visuals play… in telling a story.